hyperledger/indy-node/docs/requests.md

         Msg type.

     - `protocolVersion` (integer; optional):

         The version of client-to-node or node-to-node protocol.
 Each new version may introduce a new feature in Requests/Replies/Data.
         Since clients and different Nodes may be at different versions, we need this field to support backward compatibility between clients and nodes.

     - `data` (dict):

         Message-specific data.

-- `metadata` (json):
+    - `metadata` (dict):

         Message-specific metadata.

 ## Common Request Structure